-Record the current year district contribution to the program in the designated fund and function 2700.
-Pay the contribution amount to a Supplemental Retirement Fund, which should be classified as a trust fund or directly from General Fund to retirees.
+Record the current year district contribution to the program in the designated fund and function 2700 Supplemental Retirement Program.
+Pay the contribution amount to a Supplemental Retirement Fund, which should be classified as a 700 Trust Fund or directly from 100 General Fund to retirees.
 The district may use the contributions to pay current obligations to retirees and/or to accumulate reserves for outstanding liabilities.